Becoming a Peer Reviewer

 View/download a PDF version of this page here.

 The Impact & Insight Toolkit encourages participating organisations to select peers to review their work, providing unique and well-informed perspectives.
-Band 2 and Band 3 NPOs are required to nominate at least one peer reviewer from their organisation to the Peer Portal database so that other participating organisations can invite them to act as peer reviewers.
-It is not compulsory for other Toolkit users (i.e. Band 1 NPOs, CPPs, etc., however they are welcome to register peers if they choose.
+Band 2 and Band 3 NPOs are required to nominate at least one peer reviewer from their organisation to the Peer Matching Resource database so that other participating organisations can invite them to act as peer reviewers.
+It is not compulsory for other Toolkit users (i.e. Band 1 NPOs, SSOs, etc.); however, they are welcome to register peers if they choose.

 Being invited to review an organisation’s work means that your professional opinions are highly valued; the host organisation considers you to be an expert in your artform or specialist area and well placed to offer feedback on their work.
 The peer’s role is to experience the work of an organisation (for example, a show, a concert, an exhibition or a publication) and respond to an Impact & Insight Toolkit Survey.